Dark Web Scan

 Frequently Asked Questions

 Yes, you can check if you’ve been hacked by using a dark web scanner to search for your organization’s exposed data.
-Our scanner searches combo lists and stealer logs for your domain’s leaked credentials.
+Our scanner searches third-party breaches, combo lists and stealer logs for your domain’s leaked credentials.
 If the scan detects compromised data, reset affected passwords immediately, enable multi-factor authentication as recommended by CISA, and consider continuous dark web monitoring to catch future breaches in real-time.

 Enter your corporate domain in our dark web scanner to search criminal marketplaces and hacker forums for your organization’s exposed credentials.
-The scan checks combo lists and stealer logs, plus third-party breach dumps, in seconds.
+The scan checks combo lists and stealer logs, plus third-party breaches, in seconds.
 This one-time check shows current exposure, but continuous monitoring is recommended since new breaches happen daily.
 Compromised credential monitoring tracks ongoing threats to your organization.

 A dark web scan for business checks whether your company’s credentials or employee emails have been exposed on criminal marketplaces.
 Unlike consumer scanners that check a single personal email, a business dark web scan checks your entire domain and shows exposure across departments.
 The results tell you which accounts are compromised so your security team can reset passwords before attackers log in.